DataDog/documentation/content/en/logs/guide/logs-rbac.md

 {{< tabs >}}
 {{% tab "UI" %}}

-In the [Team Section][1] of the Datadog App, in the User tab, pick a user and assign them either `ACME Admin` or `ACME User` Role on top of his (possibly) already assigned Roles.
-More details on User Management in the [Account Management][2] section.
+In the [Team Section][1] of Datadog, go to the User tab.
+Pick a user and assign them either the `ACME Admin` or `ACME User` role, in addition to any roles they may already be assigned.
+More details on user management ae available in the [Account Management][2] section.

 {{< img src="logs/guide/rbac/assign_user.png" alt="Delete invite on the grid view"  style="width:60%;">}}
 {{< img src="logs/guide/rbac/assign_user2.png" alt="Delete invite on the grid view"  style="width:60%;">}}